+Working with WordPress means you will have to make sure your themes and plugins are updated to the last version.
+If you host the site on your own servers you will also have to do maintenance.
 This can sound quite intimidating for first time users.
 However these days most of the website hosting providers can automatically do it for you when you create an account on their hosting platform.

-Next, you will have to choose a theme, there are free themes and premium themes, but you can also create one yourself. (or hire a designer to create a theme for you).
+Next, you will have to choose a theme.
+There are free themes and premium themes, but you can also create one yourself. (or hire a designer to create a theme for you.)
 After installing a theme you will need to add some plugins to make the site work for a podcast website.

 Below are some examples for podcasting plugins: